Bumping Lake is located southeast of Chinook Pass off Hwy 410 in the Wenatchee National Forest at 3,426 feet elevation.

-With a year-round open season, this Bumping River impoundment offers good fishing for six-to nine-inch kokanee starting in mid-May, with a generous kokanee limit of 16 fish.
-Trolling or still fishing is effective and chumming is permitted.
+This Bumping River impoundment offers good fishing for 6- to 9-inch kokanee starting in mid-May.
 Rainbow, cutthroat and eastern brook trout are also available in this fishery, some up to 16 inches.
-The daily trout limit is 5 trout (kokanee not included), no minimum size limit.
 The lake is periodically stocked with rainbow and cutthroat trout fry.

 The reservoir is closed to fishing for bull trout.
-Please carefully release any bull trout that are inadvertantly hooked.
+Please carefully release any bull trout that are inadvertently hooked.

-There are excellent public camping facilities at the lake, plus a good boat ramp (managed by USFS), with a private resort (Bumping Lake Marina) that includes a fee based launch on the northern side of the lake across the dam.
-Lake water levels are lowered in the late summer- early fall for downstream irrgation needs and so boat access is reduced.
+There are excellent public camping facilities at the lake, plus a good boat ramp (managed by USFS), with a private resort (Bumping Lake Marina) that includes a fee-based launch on the northern side of the lake across the dam.
+Lake water levels are lowered in the late summer- early fall for downstream irrigation needs and so boat access is reduced.

 Species you might catch